13 Oct Chopping Block: Q&A with Ritz-Carlton Lake Tahoe’s Stanley Miller

 Directions: Roast garlic in oil until golden brown.
 Let cool, chop and add back to oil.
 Add chopped anchovies to roasted garlic.
 Add in herbs and a squeeze of lemon juice.

-Pickled Fresno Chili Peppers
+Pickled Fresno Chili Peppers ingredients:

 2 c.
 Champagne vinaigrette